Xyr3n/Team_2/README_proposal.md

 Richard Bialick, Julio Dela Cruz, Tim Haake, Kylie Li, Nancy Zheng

 #### Project Description:
-In our project we analyzed different audio features that may contribute to popularity of the top tracks from [the top 10 artists globally in 2023](https://newsroom.spotify.com/2023-11-29/top-songs-artists-podcasts-albums-trends-2023/) on Spotify.
+In our project, we analyzed different audio features that may contribute to the popularity of the top tracks from [Top 10 Streamed Artists in the United States on Spotify](https://open.spotify.com/section/0JQ5DAnM3wGh0gz1MXnu3C).
 We made conclusions on current and future trends based on comparing various audio features to music popularity.

 #### Research Questions to Answer:
 How is popularity of popular music affected by audio features such as acousticness, tempo, energy, loudness, speechiness, danceability, and valence?